ilastik/ilastik.github.io/documentation/counting/counting.md

 ![alt text](fig/blue_totorial_features2-red.jpg)

 It is appropriate to match the size of the object and of the cluster of objects with the scale of the features as shown in the figure below.
-For further details on feature selection please refer to **LINKME**.
+For further details on feature selection please refer to [How to select good features]({{site.baseurl}}/documentation/pixelclassification/pixelclassification.html#selecting_good_features).

 ![alt text](fig/blue_totorial_features.jpg)